 Long before Bill Nye, Neil deGrasse Tyson, and their ilk, scientists struggled to toe the line between showmanship and hard science.
-When Victorian scientists used hot air balloons in order to observe the climate, for example, they had to overcome the public’s perception of hot air balloons as morally ambiguous pleasure grounds, piloted by “balloonatics.”
+When Victorian scientists used gas-filled balloons in order to observe the climate, for example, they had to overcome the public’s perception of gas-filled balloons as morally ambiguous pleasure grounds, piloted by “balloonatics.”

-In August 1863, at the University of Greenwich, astronomer and meteorologist James Glaisher shared his observations of atmospheric phenomena at varied elevations, documented from a previous hot air balloon voyage with aeronaut Henry Coxwell.
-After he was done, Glaisher dramatically stepped away from the podium and boarded Coxwell’s hot air balloon to again ascend into the clouds.
+In August 1863, at the Royal Observatory at Greenwich, astronomer and meteorologist James Glaisher shared his observations of atmospheric phenomena at varied elevations, documented from a previous gas-filled balloon voyage with aeronaut Henry Coxwell.
+After he was done, Glaisher dramatically stepped away from the podium and boarded Coxwell’s gas-filled balloon to again ascend into the clouds.

 According to Tucker, it was a moment in history when scientists were working to “fashion a credible identity for themselves,” figuring out how to either work against or redirect stereotypes of discoverers and explorers.
 How much showmanship was too much?
 How could a scientist promote his own work but still be taken seriously in the scientific community?